Make your business website more secure and less susceptible to being hacked or exploited with these tips on how to secure your WordPress website.

 Your site is most vulnerable when you have a default username and password.
 So, you need to make sure that you have the strongest password possible.
 If you’re using a default username and password, then you are vulnerable to being hacked, or at least targeted by hackers.

-That said, using long and complicated passwords is your first step of defense against hackers.
+That said, using long and complicated passwords is your first step in defense against hackers.

 - Do not use any information available to the public as your WordPress password.
 For instance, if your website is “http://johndoe.com,” do not use a password like “johndoe1”.